-For as long as people have been using offices, we've been trying to figure out how to set them up in a way that keeps us focused and productive.
-Even in just the last few years as we've been keeping an eye on office trends we've seen, commenting on the rise and fall of many ideas.
-What's interesting is that office design has gone through a self-correcting cycle that keeps looping back to old ideas, and what is probably the most sensible solution has actually been around since the beginning of office innovation.
+For as long as people have been working in offices, we've been trying to arrange them in a way that keeps everyone focused and productive.
+Even in just the last few years of keeping an eye on office trends we've seen the rise and fall of many ideas for the perfect setup.

-After years of this design, there was a need to make people feel like they weren't just cogs in a machine stuck in drab, miserable cubes.
-So what's the opposite of gray, closed-in cubes?
+After years of this misuse of the cubicle, people started coming up with ideas to make sure nobody felt like prisoners in their place of work.
+So what's the opposite of gray, drab, closed-in cubes?
 Colorful open spaces!

 These sorts of offices starting popping up everywhere, and everyone was talking about them.
-The idea, which was sound enough, was to create a place that not only encouraged collaboration between co-workers, but also an environment that made people feel comfortable, happy, and excited.
+The idea, which was sound enough, was to create a place that encouraged collaboration between co-workers and an environment that made people feel comfortable, happy, and excited to work!

 Unfortunately, we are now finding that this isn't how it worked out.
-People have begun to research the effectiveness of open offices and have found that they have some very real flaws as you can see here.
-It also has an even more negative impact on certain types of workers, particularly introverts.
-There's another design trend that is emerging now to try and remedy this, and it's catching on in areas outside of business as well.
+People have started researching the effectiveness of open offices and have found that they have some very real flaws.
+This open design concept has an even more negative impact on certain types of workers, particularly introverts.

-We think he was on to something, and recent trends and research seem to agree.
-It turns out that people think, learn, and work differently (imagine that!).
-With that in mind, places of business and even schools are starting to create spaces that encourage different ways to work and learn.
+We think he was on to something, and recent trends and research agree.
+It turns out that individuals think, learn, and work differently (imagine that!).
+With that in mind, places of business and even schools are starting to create areas that encourage different ways to work and learn.

-It seems the answer to making a space that helps everyone to work hard and still stay engaged and healthy might be to just be flexible.
-What this means practically is creating different types of spaces that accommodate different tasks and different ways of staying focused.
+It seems the answer to making a space that helps everyone to work hard and still stay engaged and healthy is just to be flexible.
+What this means practically is creating different types of spaces that accommodate various tasks and different ways of staying focused.

 Comments will be approved before showing up.